Stallings automata for free-times-abelian groups: intersections and index: Enriched automata

-Since the Stallings automaton of any finitely generated subgroup $H\leqslant \Fn$ is computable, we can immediately compute a basis for $H$ as described above, and decide membership for $H$ just checking whether the candidate reduced word $w\in \Fn$ labels a $\bp$-walk in~$\Stallings{H,X}$.
-Other well known algorithmic applications of \Cref{thm: Stallings bijection} include the study of intersections (see~\Cref{sec: Intersections FTA}), and the description of finite index subgroups (see~\Cref{sec: index}).
+Since the Stallings automaton of any finitely generated subgroup $H\leqslant \Fn$ is computable, we can immediately compute a basis for $H$ as described above, and decide membership for $H$ simply by checking whether the candidate reduced word $w\in \Fn$ labels a $\bp$-walk in~$\Stallings{H,X}$.
+Other well-known algorithmic applications of \Cref{thm: Stallings bijection} include the study of intersections (see~\Cref{sec: Intersections FTA}), and the description of finite index subgroups (see~\Cref{sec: index}).
 Also, the classical Nielsen-Schreier Theorem follows immediately: any subgroup $H \leqslant \Fn$ is the fundamental group of the underlying graph of $\stallings{H,X}$ and hence it is free.

-In \cite{DelgadoExtensionsFreeGroups2017} we developed a broader generalization of Stallings' techniques oriented towards extensions of the form $\Fn \ltimes \ZZ^m$, not yet appeared in published form.
+In \cite{DelgadoExtensionsFreeGroups2017} we developed a broader generalization of Stallings' techniques oriented towards extensions of the form $\Fn \ltimes \ZZ^m$, not yet available in published form.
 Below, we present this theory restricted to the case of free-times-abelian groups.
-Our fundamental object is an extension of the $X$-automata used in the free case: we shall admit also abelian labels at the end and origin of every arc, and a subgroup of~$\AA$ labelling the basepoint of the automata.
+Our fundamental object is an extension of the $X$-automata used in the free case: we shall also admit abelian labels at the end and origin of every arc, and a subgroup of~$\AA$ labeling the basepoint of the automata.
 The precise definition follows.